Festive decorations, snowy mountain peaks, and winter wildlife: contrary to popular belief, winter in California is a real thing.

 For the kids (or kids at heart), Mammoth also offers tubing and sledding for a fun way to explore the mountain and the wintry terrain while also having a thrilling ride down the hill, for those who don’t know how to ski or simply don’t enjoy it.

-Not too far from the sun in Palm Springs and San Diego lies Idyllwild, an idyllic winter in California escape.
+Not too far from the sun in Palm Springs and San Diego lies Idyllwild, an idyllic winter in California escape in a charming mountain town.

 It’s located about one mile in elevation (just like Denver), so the mountain positioning means that Idyllwild is a great winter getaway for those living in sunny destinations nearby in Southern California.